 Cut the Foam Pieces

 Trace the paper template pieces on thin black foam and cut out the correct number of parts of each (For example, a thumb piece will say “cut 2,” so you will need to trace that piece on the foam twice and cut out both).
 Since my foam is black I used a silver Sharpie so it was easy to see where to cut.
-I also found it useful to number the back of the each piece so I didn’t mix up the pieces since several look very similar.
+I also found it useful to number the back of each piece so I didn’t mix up the pieces since several look very similar.

 Heat Seal the Foam and Score on the Score Lines